Sachsenhausen Concentration Camp Tour

 Living Conditions

-The living conditions at Buchenwald were deplorable.
-Prisoners endured overcrowded barracks, insufficient food, and inadequate medical care.
-They were subjected to forced labor and constant physical and psychological abuse by the SS guards.
+The general living situation at Buchenwald was horrwing.
+Captive prisoners had to sleep in congested barracks, starve, and get little or no medical attention.
+They were driven to forced labor and as well as physical and psychological torture from the SS guards.

 Suffering and Death